Knoblauchpilze/chat-server/README.md

 ![Server architecture](resources/server-architecture.png)

+ℹ️ the diagram above is best seen with dark theme.

 The clients need to establish two connections:

 - a long-lasting `GET` connection to the `subscribe` endpoint to receive updates